-Dr. Bloch is a licensed psychologist (#PSY25858) and Assistant Professor in the PGSP-Stanford Psy.D.
+Dr. Bloch is a licensed psychologist (#PSY25858) who practices in academia, health tech, and executive coaching.
+She is Assistant Professor in the PGSP-Stanford Psy.D.
 Consortium Doctoral Program in Clinical Psychology.
-She is also Clinical Director with Two Chairs, a mental health tech start-up aiming to combine expert clinical care with modern technology to reinvent the psychotherapy experience.
+She is also Executive Clinical Director with Two Chairs, a mental health tech start-up aiming to combine expert clinical care with modern technology to reinvent the psychotherapy experience.

 Dr. Bloch is a graduate of Stanford University, where she received her B.A. and M.A. in Psychology.
 She earned her Ph.D. in Clinical Psychology from the University of California, Berkeley.
 Her clinical internship was conducted at the San Francisco Veterans Affairs Medical Center.
 Dr. Bloch completed a post-doctoral fellowship at the Stanford University School of Medicine, with specialized training in relationship therapy within the Stanford University Couples and Family Clinic and also in sports performance psychology within the Stanford University Department of Sports Medicine.

 Selected publications and presentations: